Broil King Vs Weber: Which Grill is Worth Your Money?

 weber spirit e310

-Like the Genesis, the Spirit E-330 doesn’t put up the highest numbers when it comes to pure BTU output, with 32,000 BTUs across three stainless steel burners, but it does distribute that heat effectively to ensure even cooking.
+Like the Genesis, the Spirit E-330 doesn’t put up the highest numbers when it comes to pure BTU output, with 32,000 BTUs across three stainless steel burners.
+But it does distribute that heat effectively to ensure even cooking.

 Broil King 28-Inch Vertical Propane Gas Smoker